Find Affordable College Courses

 10 Yearly Graduations

 University of North Carolina at Greensboro is the 3rd most popular school in the nation for students seeking a graduate certificate in networking.
 Roughly 19,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $4,422 per year, while in-state graduate students, on average, pay $5,219 per year.
-For the 2020-2021 academic year, 10 graduate certificates were handed out to networking majors at UNC Greensboro.
-Of these students, 10% were women and 20% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $4,422 per year, while in-state graduate students, on average, pay $5,375 per year.
+During the most recent year for which we have data, 10 people received their graduate certificate in networking from UNC Greensboro.
+Around 57% of these students were from an underrepresented racial-ethnic group, and 57% were women.

 #4